-Sprinkling some pepper onto your food isn’t going to have nootropic effects, though.
+However, sprinkling some pepper onto your food isn’t going to provide any beneficial effects, though.
 You have to supplement with an extract for that.

-The active ingredient in black pepper is called ‘Piperine’, and that’s what we will be talking about in this post.
+The active ingredient in black pepper is called ‘Piperine’, and that’s what we’ll be talking about in this post.

 Piperine has been shown to improve memory, mood, and to relieve anxiety.

 It’s also a potent antioxidant, anti-inflammatory, anti-cancer agent, and a natural antidepressant.

 Last but not least, piperine has a special ability to increase the absorption rate of other nootropics, making them more effective.